-As sex therapy progresses, you’ll use your home experiences to further identify and refine the issues you’d like to work on.
-Keep in mind that concerns about sex and intimacy are often linked to other underlying issues such as stress, anxiety, or depression.
+As sex therapy progresses, you’ll use your home experiences to identify further and refine the issues you’d like to cover.
+Keep in mind that concerns about sex and intimacy are connected to other underlying issues such as stress, anxiety, or depression.
 In other cases, sexual function is affected by chronic illness, medication side effects, or surgery.
 Depending on your concerns, seeing only a sex therapist may be enough — or your sex therapist may be part of a team that includes your doctor, psychologist, or physical therapist.
 For some sexual concerns, medication may be helpful.

-This can be discussed at the time you schedule an appointment.
+We will discuss the best option at the time you schedule an appointment.
 It is best that your partner know you are starting therapy if you hope to include him or her in sessions in the future.
 Clarify what would be best for you and discuss that with your partner.
-If your partner won’t come to therapy, benefit can also be gained by coming alone and working on the problem from your side.
+If your partner doesn’t come to therapy, the benefit can also be gained by coming alone and working on the problem from your side.

 Here are some questions to ask your insurance company: